The Home Depot sells a variety of workbenches, but when you learn how to build a DIY workbench, you can customize the workbench for your own needs.

 - Place another connector at the mark you made at 34 3/8 inches on the front post, and repeat this process.
 Do the same for the rear post.

-- Repeat steps 1-4 to complete the other side of the frame with the remaining front and rear posts.
+- Repeat the steps to complete the other side of the frame with the remaining front and rear posts.

 - Stand the bench up.